Skip to header Skip to main content Skip to footer

 Welcome to one of the largest zebrafish facilities in the Nordic region.
-During a one-hour guided tour, our staff will walk you through everything from technical equipment and animal husbandry to cutting-edge research.
+During this approximately one-hour tour, staff will introduce the operation, presenting its technical equipment, animal care and research.

 About the event